ceejbot/nuc2not/README.md

 Usage: nuc2not [OPTIONS] <COMMAND>

 Commands:
   cache              Cache a Nuclino workspace locally.
-You'll be prompted to select the workspace page       Migrate a single page by id.
-If the page has media, you'll be prompted to upload
+You'll be prompted to select the workspace inspect-cache      Inspect your local cache, listing pages by id migrate-page       Migrate a single page by id.
+If the page has media, you'll be prompted to upload the media by hand: the Notion API does not have endpoints for doing this
+                         automatically
-             the media by hand: the Notion API does not have endpoints for doing this automatically workspace  Migrate a previously-cached Nuclino workspace to Notion.
+  migrate-workspace  Migrate a previously-cached Nuclino workspace to Notion.
 Unreliable!! help               Print this message or the help of the given subcommand(s)

 Options:
   -w, --wait <WAIT>  How many milliseconds to wait between Nuclino requests [default: 750]